| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Supporting details reinforce the main idea, helping readers understand and evaluate the author’s message.
+Rationale: Supporting details reinforce the main idea, helping readers understand and evaluate the author’s message. - Which science skill involves interpreting trends over time?

 A. Writing